-When the UPS is turned off and remains plugged into a power outlet, the UPS is in Standby mode and utility power supplies the connected equipment.
+When the UPS is turned off and remains connected to utility power, the UPS is in Standby mode and utility power supplies the connected equipment.
 The UPS is not supporting the load, but is ready to assume the load on command.